martialblog/dummy_exporter/README.md

 # Dummy exporter

-The dummy exporter is a customizable metric exporter for testing, demonstrations and learning.
+The dummy exporter is a customizable metric exporter for testing, demos and learning.

 ## Running this software